Anton87/NERDemo/README.md

 ```

 The app performs sentence boundary detection, lemmatization, part-of-speech (pos) tagging and
-recognition of entities appearing withing the text.
+recognition of entities appearing within the text.
 The result of the processing are written in CoNLL format in the file *output/document.txt.conll* and
 could look something like this: